 The plus points

-- Starling is a ‘digital-only’ bank and therefore doesn’t have any physical branches.
+- No branches.
+Starling is a ‘digital-only’ bank and therefore doesn’t have any physical branches.
 However, you can use the Post Office to deposit and withdraw cash.
 You won’t get face-to-face communication with a Starling Bank staff member, though.

 Cost of use